webloom-agency/wegen/README.md

 It is a simple JS execution tool.

+#### 📊 Data Visualization Tools

+**Interactive Tables**: Create feature-rich data tables with advanced functionality:
+- **Sorting & Filtering**: Sort by any column, filter data in real-time
+- **Search & Highlighting**: Global search with automatic text highlighting
+- **Export Options**: Export to CSV or Excel format with lazy-loaded libraries
+- **Column Management**: Show/hide columns with visibility controls
+- **Pagination**: Handle large datasets with built-in pagination
+- **Data Type Support**: Proper formatting for strings, numbers, dates, and booleans

+**Chart Generation**: Visualize data with various chart types (bar, line, pie charts)

-> Additionally, many basic tools are provided, such as visualization tools for drawing charts and tables, and an HTTP tool.
+> Additionally, many other tools are provided, such as an HTTP client for API requests and more.

 <br/>